xruslanx123/Go/README.md

  Here is a list of what you could do with Go!:

- Create simple challenges.
+ ..*Create simple challenges.
- Make guides/tours to share your knowlage about locations or informatiom about places.
+ ..*Make guides/tours to share your knowlage about locations or informatiom about places.
- Create challenges for school trips, family vacations or social events(private, public or combined).
+ ..*Create challenges for school trips, family vacations or social events(private, public or combined).
- And most important invent your own ways of using this platform.
+ ..*And most important invent your own ways of using this platform.

- Also, offcourse participate in challenges made by others.
+ Also, offcourse,  participate in challenges made by others.